-When refer to coffee 'grind size', we are specifically talking about how big or how small the individual coffee grounds are.
+When referring to coffee 'grind size', we're talking about how big (coarse) or small (fine) the individual coffee grounds are.
 Why is this important?
-Well, it is one of the main factors that influence your hot water's the contact time with these particles and how quickly they dissolve compounds from the coffee particles and turn them into a delicious cup of coffee.
+Well, it is one of the main factors that influence the brew water's contact time with these particles and how quickly they dissolve compounds from the coffee particles and turn them into a delicious cup of coffee.
 Finding that sweet spot can be a challenge; grind too fine and you risk over-extracting, grind too coarse and you'll end up with an under-extracted brew.
-Taking the time to figure out the right grind size is so important to how much you will enjoy your drink.
-Most baristas, when referring to the size of the coffee grounds, will label 'small' grounds as fine and 'large' grounds as coarse.

 There is nothing better than the smell of freshly ground coffee, but why do we even grind it in the first place?
-The influence on grind size on the coffee flavour has alot to do with how grinding your coffee beans affects them physically, which in turn impacts our extraction during the brewing process.
-Grinding coffee into any size will increase the surface area through which your water can interact it.
-The same coffee bean ground will ultimately contain the same amount of soluble compounds and mass, however the water will have more surface to interact with and extract from; thus producing a much richer and fuller coffee flavour.
+Grinding coffee into smaller particles will increase the surface area through which the brew water can interact it.
+One coffee bean contains a fixed amount of soluble compounds, however when ground, the water will have more surface to interact with and extract from; thus producing a much richer and fuller coffee flavour.
 This is true for different brewing methods, whether you're using the 9Barista espresso machine or a pour-over, and will affect the speed through which water is able to travel through your grounds.
 Finer coffee will have a slower extraction time, and coarser coffee will be faster.

-Coffee beans are naturally full of chemical compounds and gases that give your brew its flavours and aromas.
-When you grind the beans, you increase the surface area which is exposed to the water during the brew process, and thereby increase the extraction of these compounds.
+Coffee beans are naturally full of chemical compounds and trapped gases that give your brew its flavours and aromas.
+When you grind the beans, you increase the surface area which is exposed to the water during the brewing process, and thereby increase the extraction of these compounds.

-However, as soon as the coffee has been ground it will immediately begin to dissipate some of the chemical compounds into the air, which leads to stale grounds, and a less flavourful espresso.
-That's why you can almost always taste the difference between coffee grounds bought in the supermarket, and ones you've freshly ground at home.
+However, as soon as the coffee has been ground it will immediately begin to oxidise and dissipate some of the chemical compounds into the air, which leads to stale grounds, and a less flavourful espresso.
+That's why you can almost always taste the difference between coffee grounds bought in the supermarket and ones you've freshly ground at home.
 So, what can we do to prevent our coffee from degrading?
-Unfortunately, there is nothing which will totally stop the gases and compounds from dissipating, but we can slow it down.
-The most important thing is to buy freshly roasted coffee and to grind the beans just before you use them.
+Unfortunately, there is nothing which will totally stop the gases and compounds from dissipating/oxidising, but we can slow it down.
+The most important thing is to buy freshly roast coffee and to grind the beans just before you use them.
 Storing ground coffee in a vacuum sealed opaque container will help keep your coffee as fresh as possible too.

 Burr Grinders and Blade Grinders

 On the other end of the spectrum, we have burr grinders.
 Long hailed by coffee enthusiasts, and professionals alike as the better of the two for quality and consistency.
-Burr grinders work by rotating two ceramic or stainless steel interlocking discs - some are flat, and some are conical depending on the brand - with sharp teeth.
+Burr grinders work by rotating two ceramic or metal discs (or burrs) against one another - some are flat, and some are conical depending on the type - with sharp teeth.
 The grind size is determined by how close, or far apart these discs are from each other.
 For an espresso grind, you'd want them to be fairly close to get the fine grounds needed in that particular brew method.

-The main reason most baristas will prefer this grinder over a blade one is down to consistency, both in the shape of the grounds and the size.
-With a blade grinder, your only real form of control over the end result is time: blend for longer and you'll get a fine grind, blend for shorter and you'll get a coarse grind.
+The main reason most baristas will prefer this grinder over a blade grinder is down to consistency, both in the shape of the grounds and the size.
+With a blade grinder the only control over the end result is time; blend for longer and you'll get a fine grind, blend for shorter and you'll get a coarse grind.
 Additionally, your coffee beans will not always be exposed to the blade itself, sometimes it will be suspended in the air around the blade or rubbed up against the side of the blender walls, which results in all sorts of weird and wonderful shaped grounds.

 A burr grinder, on the other hand, allows you to control the grinding process to a much higher degree of precision.
-This ultimately means you can achieve a much more consistent grind size and shape as you maximise contact with your grinder and also have complete autonomy on how much or little you want that grinder to interact with your beans.
+This ultimately means you can achieve a much more consistent grind size and shape.

-How To Tell When You've Achieved Your Specific Grind Size
+How To Tell Which Grind Size Is Right

 - Espresso Makers- This is ground very finely, and is the best grind size to use for the 9Barista Espresso Machine.
 Brewing in espresso conditions, exposes the grounds to high pressures so we need them to provide resistance or we risk under-extracting and having a very fast shot.
-By grinding fine (you'll looking for the consistency of table salt), this forces the particles close together and increases the surface area through which the pressurised water interacts with instead of it just shooting through.
+By grinding fine (you'll looking for the consistency of table salt), this forces the particles close together and increases the surface area through which the pressurised water interacts, increasing extraction.

 - Pour-over Brewers - This is a (generally speaking) medium grind size - this has the consistency of grains of sugar, however this all depends on how much coffee you're making.
 If you're making a big batch for your whole team, you'll grind coarser but with a larger dose.
 Conversely if you're making one just for you, grind finer with a smaller dose.